UnitTestBot/UTBotJava-action/README.md

     - name: Run UTBotJava-action
       uses: UnitTestBot/UTBotJava-action@main
 ```
-3. Look at the Security Code Scanning Alerts to see the detected errors.
+3. Check the Security Code Scanning Alerts to see the detected errors.

 ## Inputs

+Here are the input data parameters for the UTBotJava-action:

 | Name | Description | Options | Default value |
 | --- | --- | --- | --- |